Germanic substrate hypothesis: Supporters

-Possible substrate cultures

-Archaeologists have identified candidates for possible substrate culture(s), including the Maglemosian, Nordwestblock, and Funnelbeaker culture, but also older cultures of northern Europe like the Hamburgian or even the Lincombian-Ranisian-Jerzmanowician culture.

-The Battle Axe culture has also been proposed as a candidate for the people who influenced Germanic with non-Indo-European speech.
-Alternatively, in the framework of the Kurgan hypothesis, the Battle Axe culture may be seen as an already "kurganized" culture, built on the substrate of the earlier Funnelbeaker culture.

-The Battle Axe culture spread through a wider range of regions across Eastern and Central Europe, already close to or in contact with areas inhabited by Indo-European speakers and their putative area of origin, and none of the Indo-European proto-languages thus produced or their succeeding languages developed along the much larger line of extension of the Battle Axe culture (Celto-Italic, Illyrian, Slavic, Baltic, and others) appear to have been affected by the same changes that are limited to the Proto-Germanic.

 Grimm's law

 Hawkins (1990) and McWhorter (2008) both saw Grimm's law as strongly supporting at least a superstrate if not substrate hypothesis, because of the extent of the changes from Proto-Indo-European to Proto-Germanic, which they characterized as likely the results of the struggles of speakers of one language to adapt to an unrelated and very different other one, with the more sibilant-heavy non-IE language's consonantal features being adopted systematically and IE grammar being simplified, especially through loss of most of the case system.

 Linguistic conservatism

 Not all scholars consider non-Germanic IE languages such as Sanskrit to be linguistically conservative but Germanic innovative.
 Eduard Prokosch (1939) wrote that "the common Indo-European element seems to predominate more definitely in the Germanic group than anywhere else".
 In regards to the issue, Edgar C. Polomé (1990) wrote: "Assuming 'pidginization' in Proto-Germanic on account of the alleged 'loss' of a number of features reconstructed by the Neogrammarians as part of the verbal system of Proto-Indo-European ... is a rather specious argument. ...
 The fairly striking structural resemblance between the verbal system of Germanic and that of Hittite rather makes one wonder whether these languages do not actually represent a more archaic structural model than the further elaborated inflectional patterns of Old Indic and Hellenic."